-Currently, the projects B2B Future, Neo-Indicators and VISIBLE 2.0, which are funded by third parties, are carried out in cooperation with our research partners.
+In this research area, the third-party funded projects B2B Future, Neo-Indikatorik and VISIBLE 2.0 have been carried out in cooperation with our research partners since 2017

 Scarcity of resources, environmental pollution, climate change.
 The achievement of climate policy goals and ecological sustainability are embedded in a social and economic context.
 Climate and environmental policy measures are drivers of structural change and represent a global challenge.
 In this thematic area, the working group addresses a number of questions on this area of contention: What is the potential of "green technologies" to reduce resource use and greenhouse gases?
 Are environmental impacts reduced or merely shifted?
 What influence does structural change have on resource use?
 Which social factors contribute to companies developing and using environmentally friendly technologies?
 In this thematic area, indicators for measuring environmental innovations based on patent data are developed and applied in empirical-quantitative studies at the level of countries, regions and individual actors.

 Currently, the third party funded project H2B is being carried out in cooperation with our research partners in this research area.
 Further, we contribute to the development of the Bremen Center for Energy Systems (BEST).
 These activities take place in cooperation with the faculties of Physics/Electrical Engineering, Mathematics/Informatics as well as production technology.
 The objective of BEST is to integrate energy research at the University of Bremen, to apply jointly for third party funding, to support young scholar's careers, and to transfer knowledge to industry and society.